xandramax/Volume1/README.md

 Algomorph is capable of storing three independent routing states (i.e. algorithms) and crossfading between them.
 Crossfading can be controlled both manually and via control voltage, including at audio rates.

 Algomorph includes a visualizer which displays the current algorithm as a directed graph.
-The graph visualizations are hard-coded, and the vector data is generated using a combination of manual dot-language enumeration of the problem-space (1979 graphs*), rendering to SVG via [GraphViz](https://graphviz.org/), conversion to CSV with [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), and finally formatted as a series of arrays.
+The graph visualizations consist of pre-rendered vector graphics which can be linearly crossfaded between at run-time.
+The vector graphics are generated using a combination of manual dot-language enumeration of the problem-space (1979 graphs*), rendering to SVG via [GraphViz](https://graphviz.org/), conversion to CSV with [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), and finally formatting as a series of arrays.

 Algomorph features five user-assignable CV/trigger/audio inputs with 20+ possible modes** as well as built-in preset configurations.
 There are two sum audio outputs, one delivering all carriers and the other all modulators, as determined according to the current algorithm and morph-state once per sample.